Umuzi-org/ACN-syllabus/content/projects/data-science-specific/oop-for-data-science/_index.md

 ## Instructions for reviewer

-1. Learners should easily apply the skills they learned in Animals part 1 and Animals part 2 with reference to OOP.
-   It should not be the case that a learner is unable to do the basics, for instance, creating a class and having a 'constructor'/__init__() function in order to initialize and object when it is created from the class.

-2. One of the main purposes of OOP is the reusableness of code.
-Therefore it is important that learners do not create new classes, objects or code when the same result could have been achieved if the learner understood OOP and therefore made use of what was already developed and available.
+1. One of the main purposes of OOP is the reusableness of code.
+Therefore it is important that learners do not create new classes, objects or code when the same result could have been achieved if the learner understood OOP.
+   Since Inheritance and Polymorphism are core concepts of OOP, adequate understanding of these concepts will be revealed when learners make use of creating classes which inherit from a parent class, just like in Animals part 1 where both Cat and Dog were classes which inherited from class Animal.
+The same then is true for Polymorphism, an easy example is where the sound() function in Animals part 1. which had different execution based on if the object which called the sound() function was a Cat or a Dog class.

-3. Learners should show a clear understanding of Inheritance from parent classes.
-This would be most evidently showed by the use of super() and the way in which a child class is created, seeing that super() is not the only way of going about it, a learner could for instance have "class child_class(parent_class):".
+2. Learners should show a clear understanding of Inheritance from parent classes.
+This would be most evidently showed by the use of super() and the way in which a child class is created, seeing that super() is not the only way of going about it.

-4. The same rules apply with regards to plots as with previous projects.
+3. The same rules apply with regards to plots as with previous projects.
 Plots should be neat and self-explanatory, plots should have clear and concise labeling and the data represented should be easy to read and intuitive.
 There should not be a histogram plot when a scatter plot is needed and vice-versa.

-5. Learners should show an adequate understanding of decorators.
-Although decorators can be tricky, it might be that various functions and functionality overlap, these slight changes in functionality can then easily be catered for by the appropriate use of decorators.
+4. Learners should show an adequate understanding of decorators if they make use of them, although decorators can be tricky, it might be that various functions and functionality overlap, these slight changes in functionality can then easily be catered for by the appropriate use of decorators.
 This is then another way to ensure that learners don't create unecessary functions, hence, the code stays DRY.

-6. Since Inheritance and Polymorphism are core concepts of OOP, adequate understanding of these concepts will be revealed when learners make use of creating classes which inherent from a parent class, just like in Animals part 1 where both Cat and Dog were classes which inherited from class Animal.
-The same then is true for Polymorphism, an easy example is where the sound() function in Animals part 1. had different execution based on if the object which called the sound() function was a Cat or a Dog class.
+Note, the use of decorators is Not a pre-requisite for this project, but if the functionality is used it should be used and implemented properly.